Hakyll From Scratch Pt 1

 include-dirs: /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include

-Download the example and stay tuned for part 2!
+Download the example and stay tuned for Part 2!

 Revised May 11, 2026.
 Minor edits for style.
 Added download of example files.
 Fixed incorrect post slug.